 Litigation on asset forfeiture begins after a defendant’s criminal case is resolved

 Typically, courts will give you a lot of leeway in terms of what qualifies as an asset.
 But, the question is, how does the Federal government go about seizing the property?

 The federal government has a limited amount of power when it comes to seizing assets for criminal reasons.
 Typical examples include drug trafficking, money laundering and a myriad of other crimes.
 If you have a Federal crime on your hands, it’s a good idea to take a few affirmative steps to minimize the chances of your property being confiscated.

 The best way to do this is to get legal counsel from a federal criminal defense attorney with a proven track record.
 The Doug Murphy Law Firm, P.C. is located in New York City and offers a free initial consultation.

 Defendants often seek to prove that seized assets were neither used for an illegal purpose nor purchased with ill-gotten gains

 Defendants often seek to prove that seized assets were neither used for an illegal purpose nor purchased with ill-gotten gains.
 They may argue that the property was never involved in the crime, and that the government should not be able to confiscate it.

 Seizure is the process by which a Federal agent takes physical possession of an asset.
 This can occur before or after a criminal conviction.
 To seize an asset, a prosecutor must identify it and have a warrant signed by a judge.

-The standard for forfeiture is a preponderance of evidence.
+The standard for forfeiture is a preponderance of the evidence.
 This means that there is a more than 50% chance that the property was involved in the crime.
 This is a lower standard than the reasonable doubt standard.

-The prosecutor must show that the property was acquired by a third party with knowledge of criminal activity.
+The prosecutor must show that the property was acquired by a third party with knowledge of the criminal activity.
 The prosecutors are unlikely to win the forfeiture proceedings because the value of the property is too small.